Oregon aims to keep deaf drivers safe during traffic stops

 “We want everyone to know about this Ohio law and how it supports the safety of people in our community who have challenges communicating,” Lt.
 Governor Jon Husted said last year.

-David Barovian, who is deaf and from Hillsboro, Oregon, told lawmakers here that having a notation about his deafness will make him feel safer.
+David Barovian, who is deaf and from Hillsboro, Oregon, told lawmakers that having a notation about his deafness will make him feel safer.

 “This would help a police officer or an emergency person know that I cannot hear them,” Barovian said.
 “It would make me feel less worried if I were stopped by a police officer for any reason.”